Continued and New Internal Projects

 Human Services Data and Analytics Work Plan Implementation

-The Human Services Department is developing new, data analytic approaches to identify and develop metrics to assess and accelerate progress towards meeting goals and priorities identified in the 2017-2022 Human Services Strategy.
+The Human Services Department is developing new, data analytic approaches to identify and develop metrics to assess and accelerate progress toward meeting goals and priorities identified in the 2017-2022 Human Services Strategy.

 The Data and Analytics work plan prioritizes development of community indicators, outcome measurements and the use of real-time operational data for continuous evaluation and improvement in the three roles of the department: